aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 ![specify-layout-options-aspose-words-cpp-3](specify-layout-options_4.png)

-Also, Aspose.Words allows you to display revisions in a document.
+Also, Aspose.Words enables you to display revisions in a document.
 Use the [RevisionOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options/#get_revisionoptions_const) property of the **LayoutOptions** class to define whether the document revisions are displayed.
 To control their appearance (revision highlighting color, revision bar color, etc.), use the [RevisonOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.revision_options/) class.

 You can also have revisions displayed as comments to the content.
 For this purpose, use the [CommentDisplayMode](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options#set_commentdisplaymode) property and [ShowInBalloons](https://apireference.aspose.com/words/cpp/namespace/aspose.words.layout#commentdisplaymode) value.